-TDB Advisory Ltd (TDB) has been commissioned by British American Tobacco, Imperial Brands and Japan Tobacco International to undertake a cost-effectiveness review of the Smokefree Environments and Regulated Products (Smoked Tobacco) Amendment Act 2022 (the STA or the Act).
+TDB Advisory Ltd (TDB), assisted by Infometrics, has been commissioned by British American Tobacco, Imperial Brands and Japan Tobacco International to undertake a cost-effectiveness review of the Smokefree Environments and Regulated Products (Smoked Tobacco) Amendment Act 2022 (the STA or the Act).
 The legislation came into effect on January 1 2023, introducing three important changes to the Smokefree Environments and Regulated Products Act 1990:

-- from July 1 2024, decreasing the numbers of retailers able to sell smoked tobacco products; - from April 1 2025, reducing the amount of nicotine allowed in smoked tobacco products; and - from January 1 2027, prohibiting the sale of smoked tobacco products to anyone born on or after January 1 2009.
+- from July 1 2024, decreasing the numbers of retailers able to sell smoked tobacco products; - from April 1 2025, reducing the amount of nicotine allowed in smoked tobacco products; and - from January 1 2027, prohibiting the sale of smoked tobacco products to anyone born on or after January 1 2009.6

 The STA was the legislative result of the Smokefree Aotearoa 2025 Action Plan, established to pursue the Government's goal of reducing daily smoking rates to less than 5% across all adult population groups by 2025 (the smokefree goal).
 In support of this goal, the STA seeks to achieve three main outcomes: a) eliminate inequities in smoking rates and smoking-related illnesses; b) increase the number of children and young people who remain smokefree; and c) increase the number of people who successfully quit smoking.
-In particular, the legislation seeks to reduce smoking amongst Māori, Pacific Islanders and those residing in socioeconomically disadvantaged areas, who face disproportionately higher smoking rates and associated harms.
+In particular, the legislation seeks to reduce smoking amongst Māori,

-&lt;sup>5 Smokefree.org.nz.
+6 Smokefree.org.nz.
 (2023).

-&lt;sup>6 Smokefree Environments and Regulated Products (Smoked Tobacco) Amendment Bill, Explanatory note.
+7 Smokefree Environments and Regulated Products (Smoked Tobacco) Amendment Bill, Explanatory note.